thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 .. |window_length_caption| replace::

-  Impact of the sinc window radius in samples.
-The radius is the same in all directions. a) *todo*
+  Impact of the sinc window radius in data samples.
+The radius is the same in all directions. a) lateral *SNRe* with no regularization for the simulation and TM phantom with 0.5% and 1.5% nominal strain.  b) the same quantity with regularization.

-*todo* window radius paragraph.
+Content in the sinc interpolation calculation is determined by both the window type and the window radius.  |window_length_plot| show the effect of with window radius in data samples on the lateral *SNRe*.
+Axial *SNRe* results are similar.
+For both the regularization and no regularization, a radius of one or two samples is insufficient.
+In the case of no regularization, improvements appear up to a radius of five samples.
+In contrast, with regularization, little gain is accrues after three samples.
+This type of regularization focalizes the similarity function, which decreases the need for a long interpolation window.

-Since the two optimization methods generate the same result, the preferred optimization method is quicker to compute.
+Since the two optimization methods generate the same result, the preferred optimization method is computes quicker.
 Table 3.0 shows mean optimization for a subsample displacement calculation.
 While sinc interpolation is much more computationally expensive than the parametric methods, the times required are still feasible for real-time imaging.
 Nelder-Mead simplex optimization is